dinobby/ZS-BERT/README.md

 # ZS-BERT
-Officail implementation of "ZS-BERT: Towards Zero-Shot Learning on Relation Extraction"
+Official implementation of "ZS-BERT: Towards Zero-Shot Learning on Relation Extraction"

 # DataSet
 You can download the datasets present in our work from the original link: